 Summer can be a momentum killer for small group ministries.
 Between vacations, travel tournaments for kids, and other extracurricular activities, many small groups can lose any sense of momentum or community gained over the past nine months during the summer.
 A while back, we ran across a post from Saddleback Church with some ideas for their small groups to use during the summer.

-Today, we thought we'’d take the time to share some of our favorites from that post, along with a few ways Church Community Builder churches can utilize their church management software to ensure their members are staying connected through small groups this summer.
+Today, we thought we'd take the time to share some of our favorites from that post, along with a few ways Church Community Builder churches can utilize their to ensure their members are staying connected through small groups this summer.
 Before your church gives up on maintaining a thriving small group ministry during the summer, here are four ideas you could pass along to your leaders to keep the momentum going:

 1. Mix up your studies.